verana-labs/verana.io-website/content/page/industry-use-cases/healthcare-workforce-mobility.md

 ## Conclusion

-By adopting Verana, governments can transform healthcare workforce mobility from a **fragmented, manual process** into a **seamless, trusted, and privacy-preserving system**.
+By building on the Verana Infrastructure, governments can transform healthcare workforce mobility from a **fragmented, manual process** into a **seamless, trusted, and privacy-preserving system**.

 Healthcare workers are verified once, and that verification is valid everywhere.
 This approach reduces costs, eliminates redundancy, improves patient safety, and strengthens trust in the healthcare system.